Tahurangi Translator Tower

-Reaching the junction with the Kaiauai Track there are a few options available: either exit to the Kaiauai carpark on Egmont Road to be picked up by prearranged transport; return down the Waiwhakaiho Track; or continue up the Ram Track to North Egmont and complete the Ngatoro - Mangaoraka - Waiwhakaiho - Ram Track (described previously).
+Reaching the junction with the Mangaoraka Track, there are a few options available: either exit to the Mangaoraka Picnic Area to be picked up by prearranged transport or continue on to the Kaiauai carpark on Egmont Road to be picked up by prearranged transport; return down the Waiwhakaiho Track; or continue up on to the Ram Track to North Egmont and complete the Ngatoro - Mangaoraka - Waiwhakaiho - Ram Track (described previously).

 A scenic tramp with bush and mountain views.
 Picnic or stay overnight at Maketawa Hut.

 Follow the boardwalk from the Visitor Centre uphill past the Camphouse, joining the Summit track and climbing to eventually meet the Maketawa Hut turnoff.
 Descend steeply to the hut turnoff.